 People have been using bamboo steamers for a long time, and it seems like they won’t be stopping any time soon.
 This piece of cookware has stood the test of time, all thanks to its amazing qualities!

 Off the bat, bamboo heats up carefully and absorbs the steam.
 This makes it perfect for thoroughly steaming all kinds of food without making them wet from condensation.
 It also doesn’t affect the food flavor-wise, since it doesn’t leave behind any aftertaste.
-It’s also lightweight, cheaper, and more eco-friendly.
-Lastly, steamer baskets can be used for serving the steamed food.
+Not to mention being lightweight, cheaper, and more eco-friendly.
+Additionally, you can use the steamer baskets to directly serve the steamed food.
+Now isn’t that handy?

-The downside to using bamboo steamers is that they are less durable than metal or plastic.
-They tend to retain smells, but you can solve this by either steaming lemon or tea bags or letting them sit in vinegar and water.
-Bamboo can also be tougher to clean, although this won’t be much of an issue if you use liners.
+However, the downside to using bamboo steamers is that they are less durable than metal or plastic.
+They also tend to retain smells as the bamboo itself is a porous material.
+But this can easily be remedied by either steaming lemon or tea bags or letting them sit in a vinegar and water mixture.
+Bamboo can also be tougher to clean, although this won’t be much of an issue if you use liners and clean it properly..

 How to Clean Bamboo Steamer

 Maintain the quality of your steamer by taking special care of it.
 First and foremost, you should never use a dishwasher.
 To clean a bamboo steamer, quickly rinse it with hot water by hand.
-Scrub it down using a piece of wet cloth, but don’t soak it in water for too long.
+Scrub it down with a wet cloth or soft nylon brush, but don’t soak it in water for too long.